hep-gc/production-helpers/README.md

 cloud-bashrc            - A login script to be executed from the users .bachrc to query
                           and renew local proxy certificates.

+cloud-cernvm-setup      - Script to set up cloud environment in a base CernVM.
+The file
+                          does not have execute permissions because it MUST be sourced, ie. ". cloud-cernvm-setup".

 cloud-init              - Deprecated - replaced by cloud-myproxy-init.

 cloud-logon             - An interactive version of cloud-bashrc.
 Issuing "cloud-logon -h"